pingcap/docs/multi-data-centers-in-one-city-deployment.md

 - All replicas are distributed among three DCs, with high availability and disaster recovery capability.
 - No data will be lost if one DC is down (RPO = 0).
-- Even if one DC is down, the other two DCs will initiate leader election and automatically resume services within a reasonable amount of time (within 20 seconds in most cases) and no data is lost (RTO <= 20s).
+- Even if one DC is down, the other two DCs will initiate leader election and automatically resume services within a reasonable amount of time (within 20 seconds (s) in most cases) and no data is lost (RTO <= 20s).
 See the following diagram for more information:

 ![Disaster Recovery for 3-DC Deployment](/media/deploy-3dc-dr.png)

 **Disadvantages**

-The performance is limited by the network latency.
+The performance is affected by the network latency.

 - For writes, all the data has to be replicated to at least 2 DCs.
 Because TiDB uses 2-phase commit for writes, the write latency is at least twice the latency of the network between two DCs.
 - The read performance will also suffer if the leader is not in the same DC as the TiDB node with the read request.